What We Believe

 Jesus said that we are called to love God with all our hearts, minds, souls, and strength.
 We are also called to love our neighbors as ourselves.
 Faith for us is not about a single decision, it’s about a lifetime commitment to follow the teachings of Jesus.
 We are works in progress, striving to follow Christ’s example in all aspects of our lives- spiritual, social, political, economic, etc.

 4) That God has revealed in Jesus Christ that God loves all people.

 Therefore we recognize all people as our neighbors.
 We also recognize that God calls all people, male and female, gay and straight, of every race and ethnicity to serve in Jesus’ name.
-If you are LGBT, you can be yourself with us, and you will be welcomed and valued as you are.
+If you are LGBTQIA, you can be yourself with us, and you will be welcomed and valued as you are.

-5) That the kingdom of God is near.
+5) That the Kingdom of God is near.

-Jesus came to proclaim that the kingdom of God is both at hand and nearby.
+Jesus came to proclaim that the Kingdom of God is both at hand and nearby.
 It is already and not yet.
 We believe that we who follow Christ are called to witness to the ways of the kingdom through the way we share God’s love and grace, advocate for “the least of these,” and continue Christ’s ministry of reconciliation.

 6) That salvation is in God’s hands.